MLAB-project/Modules/README.md

 ## Modules

 The principle of [Modular LABoratory](http://www.mlab.cz) is based on decomposition of complex systems into smaller cells or bricks (in MLAB called [modules](http://wiki.mlab.cz/doku.php?id=en:moduly)) such as communication interfaces, operational amplifiers, CPU modules, FPGA programmers and many other.
-Over years of development, tenths of modules have been created - for easier orientation they are sorted into categories which are the first-level folders of this repository.
+Over years of development, [tenths of modules have been created](https://github.com/mlab-modules) - for easier orientation they are sorted into categories which are the first-level folders of this repository.
+Many modules are included as [repository submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in this parent repository.

 <img src="https://raw.githubusercontent.com/MLAB-project/Modules/master/MCU_CPU/AVR/AT32TQ14401A/doc/img/AT32TQ14401A_big.png" width="600" />
 <img src="http://wiki.mlab.cz/lib/exe/fetch.php?media=cs:sdr:sdrx01b_setup.jpg" width="600" />